King William's College: Houses

 The original house system was replaced in 2003–2004 with form centres.
 Whilst the house system was kept by name only, the main social function of the house system was lost.
 Many OKWs (Old King Williams) still refer to the original house names.
 Colbourne house was the boys boarding house with School house being the girls' boarding house.
 School house is situated in the main school, where the female boarders reside and are still referred to as the School house girls, but are now a part of Colbourne house.
+Around this time, the former Middle School was renamed "Stenning House", which has now been converted into the Buchan School.
+Junior House remains as a little-used house half way along the College drive.